UM-Bridge/workshop/README.md

 UM-Bridge is a language-agnostic software interface linking Uncertainty Quantification (UQ) and numerical models.
 It allows

 * Speeding up UQ projects from prototype to HPC
-* UQ experts to make their codes available to a wide audience
+* Making UQ and model software available to a wide audience
-* Model experts to access advanced UQ packages
-* Running reproducible, community-defined UQ benchmarks
+* Reproducible, community-driven UQ benchmarking

 For more information, see [UM-Bridge documentation](https://um-bridge-benchmarks.readthedocs.io/en/docs/).

 This workshop has the following goals:

 * Get users familiar with UM-Bridge
+* Initiate collaborations between UQ and model experts
 * Advance the UQ software ecosystem
-* Initiate collaborations between UQ and model experts

 ## Organizers